-3. Transcranial direct current stimulation (tDCS): a research and rehabilitative tool for gait and postural control.
+3. Noninvasive brain stimulation: a research and rehabilitative tool for gait and postural control.

-Brad Manor¹, Moria Dagan², Diego Kaski³, Talia Herman²
+Brad Manor¹, Moria Dagan², Manuel Montero-Odasso3, Talia Herman²

-¹Harvard Medical School, ²Tel Aviv University, ³Imperial College London
+¹Harvard Medical School, ²Tel Aviv University, ³Western University

-The ability to maintain gait and postural control, especially when simultaneously performing additional cognitive and/or motor tasks, depends upon a complex control system that includes sensory, motor and cognitive brain networks.
-As such, many of the gait and postural control deficits linked to aging and disease stem at least in part from alterations in brain structure and function that impair its capacity to modulate activity within the appropriate networks.
-Transcranial direct current stimulation (tDCS) is a non-invasive and safe means of modulating cortical excitability.
+The ability to maintain gait and postural control, especially when performing additional cognitive and/or motor tasks, depends upon a complex control system that includes sensory, motor and cognitive brain networks.
+As such, many of the gait and postural control deficits linked to aging and disease stem from alterations in brain structure and function that impair its capacity to modulate activity within the appropriate networks.
+Noninvasive brain stimulation technology, including transcranial magnetic stimulation (TMS) and transcranial current stimulation (tCS) selectively modulate cortical excitability.
 It is, therefore, not surprising that this technology is rapidly gaining in popularity as: 1) a research tool to identify and understand the cortical control of gait and postural control (by establishing cause-effect relationships between modulation of cortical excitability and movement outcomes), and 2) a rehabilitative tool with promise to enhance gait and postural control by inducing long-term, beneficial changes in brain function.
 Promising evidence now exists in each of these areas from studies in healthy adults and in those suffering from a range of movement disorders.
-Brad Manor, PhD, will provide an overview of tDCS technology, its recent application to gait and postural control research efforts, and specific work by his group demonstrating the transient effects of a single session of tDCS, and longer-term effects of a 10-day tDCS intervention, on dual task gait and posture in older adults.
+Brad Manor, PhD, will provide an overview of tCS technology, its recent application to gait and postural control research efforts, and specific work by his group demonstrating the transient effects of a single session of transcranial direct current stimulation (tDCS), and longer-term effects of a 10-day tDCS intervention, on dual task gait and posture in older adults.
 Moria Dagan, MS, a doctoral student under the guidance of Jeff Hausdorff, PhD, will present on the effects of "multi-focal" tDCS on freezing of gait and other cognitive-motor outcomes in Parkinson's disease, thereby providing insights into state-of-the-art tDCS delivery and its application to neurological disorders.
-Finally, Diego Kaski, MD PhD, will present a series of pilot studies examining the effects of tDCS on multiple age-related movement disorders, including Parkinson's disease, cerebral small vessel disease and stroke, with particular emphasis of the potential for tDCS to serve as an adjunct therapy to established interventions.
-An interactive scientific exchange, moderated by Tali Herman, PhD, will then discuss the potential neurophysiological mechanisms that drive the observed benefits of tDCS.
-The session will conclude with an attempt to obtain a group consensus of the most important limitations and gaps in knowledge that must be addressed in future research in order for tDCS to gain additional traction in the study and rehabilitation of gait and postural control.
+Manuel Montero-Odasso, MD PhD, will introduce TMS, with a specific focus on repetitive TMS (rTMS) and present preliminary results of a proof-of-principle study targeting older adults with executive dysfunction to improve gait performance and cognition.
+An interactive scientific exchange, moderated by Tali Herman, PhD, will then discuss the potential neurophysiological mechanisms that drive observed benefits of TMS and tCS.
+The session will conclude with an attempt to obtain a group consensus of the most important limitations and gaps in knowledge that must be addressed in future research in order for noninvasive brain stimulation to gain additional traction in the study and rehabilitation of gait and postural control.